-Did you enjoy the Easter break and indulge in some form of chocolate frenzy?
+Did you enjoy the Easter break and indulge in a chocolate frenzy?
 I’ll be honest, for me it’s all about the arrival of Lindt bunnies.
-I was very spoiled and received a rather massive one.
+I was very spoilt and received a rather huge one.

 I couldn’t possibly take his gold wrapper off.
 Deciding he is just too magnificent to eat, I have added him to my chocolate box collection.
-This is in my living room where I have an altar to lovely sweetie and chocolate packaging design from the last century.
+This is in my living room where I have an altar to lsweetie and chocolate packaging design from the last century.

 Just in case you are interested, while I was in the process of sanding and restoring that big, old shop cabinet, I discovered that I could fully stand up inside it.

-I’ve got some chocolate coins in there somewhere, over 100 years old and from the days of the Empire.
-I imagine that they now taste like one of Steptoe’s socks.
+I’ve got some chocolate coins in there somewhere, they are over 100 years old and from the days of the Empire.
+The fat has risen to the surface.

 Sometimes I like to imagine myself in an old style shop with a set of scales where I can play nicely; weighing out bon-bons and floral gums by the quarter.
-Despite this nostalgia, a genuine interest in confectionery and our relationship with it, I’ve actually been trying to give up sugar for health reasons.
-It’s not easy and at this stage, I can already say with certainty that it’ll never fully happen.
+Despite this nostalgia, I have a genuine interest in confectionery and our relationship with it.
+I’ve been trying to give up sugar for health reasons.
+At this stage, I can already say with certainty that it’ll never fully happen.
 I can’t see a time when I’ll turn down a bar of Old Jamaica and I don’t believe that Davina McCall (the latest celebrity to endorse the idea of a sugar free existence) doesn’t occasionally fall face first into a Tunnocks tea-cake.